cppservergit/apiserver-odbc/sqlserver.md

 ```
 By default API-Server++ uses FreeTDS ODBC Driver, it works for SQL Server and Sybase.

-Suppose you want to use the latest Microsoft ODBC Driver for Linux, the native SQL Server client API, in that case, you need Ubuntu 23.04 to use it with API-Server++ because it is currently unavailable on more recent Ubuntu versions like Mantis or Noble.
-As soon as it becomes available on Ubuntu Noble 24.04, this would be the recommended server platform for API-Server++.
 The connection string for the Microsoft Driver is this:
 ```
 Driver=ODBC Driver 18 for SQL Server;SERVER=172.22.103.242;PORT=1433;Database=demodb;Uid=sa;Pwd=Basica2024;APP=API-Server;Encrypt=no;